safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/guides/stripe.md

 # Integration with Stripe

-The [Stripe Crypto OnRamp service](https://stripe.com/docs/crypto/overview) allows individuals to securely purchase cryptocurrencies from your application.
+The [Stripe Crypto Onramp service](https://stripe.com/docs/crypto/overview) allows individuals to securely purchase cryptocurrencies from your application.

 ## What are we going to learn?

-This guide demonstrates how to use the `StripePack` as part of the [`OnRampKit`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit) and incorporate it into your web application.
+This guide demonstrates how to use the `StripePack` as part of the [`OnrampKit`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit) and incorporate it into your web application.

 We are going to learn how to render the Stripe widget into your page.
 This widget allows the use your own Ethereum address for onramping cryptocurrencies.
 As [Stripe API](https://stripe.com/docs/crypto/using-the-api) usage [requires a server](https://stripe.com/docs/crypto/quickstart?client=html&lang=node) to start the interaction with their services, we will also be using a [pre-deployed server](https://github.com/5afe/aa-stripe-service) and providing a public key for testing purposes.